Lazar: Ten Things We Learned From the Patriots' 27-17 Loss to the Colts - CLNS Media

 However, outside of Hunter Henry, Jones doesn’t have a reliable target to finish drives in the end zone, and that remains a significant issue that will bury them against playoff-caliber competition.

-Although we can place blame on player execution, some of the red zone woes also falls on offensive coordinator Josh McDaniels.
+Although we can place blame on player execution, some of the red zone woes also fall on offensive coordinator Josh McDaniels.
 Colts head coach Frank Reich now has two specials, the Philly and the Patriots, so where is the McDaniels special?
 And can we please get another fourth-and-short pass other than the sprint right/pick play?

 On paper, the Patriots have more useful weapons than just Henry to finish drives.
 But they need their offensive coordinator to get in the lab and cook up some new recipes.